Year-long Program plus Online Conference

 Key Dates

-MMUN POLICIES AND GUIDELINES
+MMUN POLICIES

 The cost of the year-long program with an onsite conference includes a fee of $1.92 to cover the direct costs for the use of the General Assembly for the Closing Ceremony, which is a separate, optional event.
 The UN does not guarantee the use of the General Assembly Hall.
 In the event the General Assembly Hall is not available this amount will be refunded and the Closing Ceremony will be in the Marriott Ballroom.